-- 6. Policy for Reducing and Repaying the Amount of Compensation (malus and clawback provision) If there is a material error in the financial statements or a material accounting irregularity, or if Directors (excluding Directors serving as Audit & Supervisory Committee Members) violate laws, regulations, or the Articles of Incorporation, etc., the Company shall be able to demand a reduction of the amount of compensation or the repayment of compensation paid.
+Committee Members), if there is a material error in the financial statements or a material accounting irregularity, or if Directors (excluding Directors serving as Audit & Supervisory Committee Members) violate laws, regulations, or the Articles of Incorporation, etc., the Company shall be able to demand a reduction of the amount of compensation or the repayment of compensation paid.

-The specific amount of the reduction or repayment demanded shall be determined by the Board of Directors after consulting with the Compensation Committee, with respect for the results of such reports. - 7.
-Matters Related to the Determination of Individual Compensation, etc., for Directors
+The specific amount of the reduction or repayment demanded shall be determined by the Board of Directors after consulting with the Compensation Committee, with respect for the results of such reports.

-The details of the compensation system and individual compensation, etc., for Directors (excluding Directors who are Audit & Supervisory Committee Members), are determined by the Board of Directors after consulting in advance with the Compensation Committee, a majority of which is composed of Independent Outside Directors, with respect for the results of such reports.
+7. Matters Related to the Determination of Individual Compensation, etc., for Directors The details of the compensation system and individual compensation, etc., for Directors (excluding Directors who are Audit & Supervisory Committee Members), are determined by the Board of Directors after consulting in advance with the Compensation Committee, a majority of which is composed of Independent Outside Directors, with respect for the results of such reports.